brianoflondon/hive-nectar/docs/index.rst

 About this Library
 ------------------

-The purpose of *beem* is to simplify development of products and services that use the Hive blockchain.
+The purpose of *nectar* is to simplify development of products and services that use the Hive blockchain.
 It comes with

 * its own (bip32-encrypted) wallet